 Today is a gray day and supposedly, we are going to get that much-needed rain.
 I took a stroll this morning and noticed that wintry feeling is setting in but the trees seem confused.
 Some are still dressed in their fall garb, while others have lost all of their leaves.
 Mother nature is very befuddling again this year, a seemingly ongoing saga.

 By the way, we have a trip planned for Dec.
 6, which is our wedding anniversary.
 We’re traveling to Blue Ridge for a couple of days and hopefully, the wildfires have settled down.
 These fires have made it hard for the business owners and impacted the city’s tourism.
 It’s so unfortunate this is happening during one of their peak times of the year.

 Moving on to more of the in-between, I find more great bloggers every day.
 It’s difficult to keep up because there are only 24 hrs in a day to squeeze in all that I want to accomplish.
 Here is a good example of why I need more hours in a day – Musing of a Puppy Doc (poetry behind a white coat).
 Phoebe’s blog is just fabulous.
 Her posts are excellent and her site is nicely organized.
 You won’t regret stopping by and taking a look.

 Nary a drop of water from the sky

 Let’s hope a miracle comes our way

-You know life is full of give and take. which I believe giving more than we take deserves considerable thought.
+You know life is full of give and take and I believe giving more than we take deserves considerable thought.
 In fact, we can celebrate giving on Tuesday, Nov.
 29th – Giving Tuesday.